SpenceKonde/megaTinyCore/megaavr/extras/Ref_Defines.md

 #define TIMERA1 0x08        // Not present on any tinyAVR; only on AVR DA and DB-series parts with at least 48 pins and AVR EA-series parts
 #define TIMERB0 0x20        // Present on all modern AVRs
 #define TIMERB1 0x21        // Not present on any tinyAVR 0-series or tinyAVR 1-series parts with 2, 4, or 8k of flash
-#define TIMERB2 0x22        // Not present on any tinyAVR
+#define TIMERB2 0x22        // Not present on any tinyAVR, only 28+ pin Dx-series
-#define TIMERB3 0x23        // Not present on any tinyAVR
+#define TIMERB3 0x23        // Not present on any tinyAVR, only 48/64-pin Dx-series
-#define TIMERB4 0x24        // Not present on any tinyAVR
+#define TIMERB4 0x24        // Not present on any tinyAVR, only 64-pin Dx-series
-#define TIMERB5 0x25        // Not present on any tinyAVR
 #define TIMERD0 0x40        // Present only on tinyAVR 1-series and AVR Dx-series parts.
 #define DACOUT 0x80         // Not a timer, obviously - but used like one by analogWrite()
-#define TIMERRTC 0x90       // Usable for millis only
+#define TIMERRTC 0x90       // Usable for millis only, not PWM
-#define TIMERRTC_XTAL 0x91  // Usable for millis only
+#define TIMERRTC_XTAL 0x91  // Usable for millis only, not PWM
-#define TIMERRTC_XOSC 0x92  // Usable for millis only
+#define TIMERRTC_XOSC 0x92  // Usable for millis only, not PWM
 ```